 Do you have a low score for your current passion in your business?

 If you have a very low amount of time doing what you are passionate about now may be the time to think about shifting your business to something you are passionate about.

 Well you have been looking at these questions for a month now, thank you for staying with me, I hope you are finding the questions and challenge useful.
-How are you getting on with taking action?
+How are you getting on?
 Do let me know in the comment box.
 Also if there are areas you would like me to cover do write them down in the comments box.